 Marriage Counseling and Couples Therapy is a second career for me.
 I had a successful and fulfilling career in Management Consulting for almost 25 years.
 My last “real job” was working for Oracle running a Business Process Management consulting group.
 I always knew that I would have two careers and that my second career would bring me closer to real people.
 In 2009, I faced down my fears and made the leap.
 I earned my Master’s degree in clinical counseling from the University of Northern Colorado and officially embarked on my journey to become a couples and family therapist.
 It has proved to be the best decision I have ever made.
 I love going to “work.”
 (I needed the quotes because sometimes it really doesn’t feel like work!)
 I love working with couples and helping them move closer to each other.
 I love my new colleagues and working closely with them to become a better therapist every day.
-I even owe my relationship to this new field as I met my partner at an EFT training event.
-Yes – she is also a couples therapist.
-And a great one at that!

 I like that I did not start my marriage counseling career at age 20.
 I am now completely energized by it, and I think my real life experience helps me relate to many of the family therapy clients I see.
 The best thing a client ever said to me was that I was the only therapist they had ever seen whom they felt they could be friends with in their real lives.
 I took that as a great compliment.
 I like that I don’t come off as too new-agey.
 I don’t burn incense in my office, and I can relate to real people because I am pretty down-to-earth myself.
-But, I do take my work and family therapy seriously.
-When my ex-wife and I were going through divorce, we saw some pretty bad couples therapists.
+But I do take my work and family therapy seriously.
+When my ex-wife and I were going through our divorce, we saw some pretty bad couples therapists.
 I often wonder what our outcome would have been had we worked with a really good EFT therapist – someone who actually knew how to work with couples.
 I work hard to be good at what I do because I think it is really important.
 No matter where you are in your relationship, if you want to make it better, so do I.